The island has the goal to become emission-free.

-Certainly things have started, for (at least in Chora) I found a number of charging stations.
+As early as 2022, I found a number of charging stations.

 This is one of the car sharing vehicles.
 Part of this is to also increase mobility options, especially for those living in rural areas not served by public transport.

 Of course, power has to come from someplace and so the diesel generation plant has to be replaced with wind and solar along with storage technologies and the upgrading of the transmission network, smart electric meters and so on.
 So, the Greek government is also involved along with other agencies and universities.
+I think about 4,000hp worth of production takes care of the island.

 But something should also be said for how the villages are designed.
 In the United States we are doomed to own cars to get places.
 In cities built before cars, they tend to have more options for walking and bikes or motorcycles - and Astypalaia uses a lot of motorcycles.
 They can get into smaller and more convoluted streets.
 I regularly saw people on motorcycles carrying supplies, toolboxes, even ladders.
 E-bikes are also part of the plans.